Mickey Free

-Mickey Free (b.
-1847/1848; d.
-1914, Apache name Mig-gan-la-iae), birth name Felix Telles, was an Apache Indian scout and bounty hunter on the American frontier.
-Following his kidnapping by Apaches as a child, he was raised as one and became a warrior.
-Later he joined the US Army's Apache scouts, serving at Fort Verde between December 1874 and May 1878 and was given the nickname Mickey Free.
+Mickey Free (1848/1851 - 1914), Apache name Mig-gan-la-iae, birth name Felix Telles, was an Apache Indian scout and bounty hunter on the American frontier.
+Following his kidnapping by Apaches as a child (an event which led to the Bascom Affair), he was raised as one and became a warrior.
+Later he joined the U.S. Army's Apache Scouts, serving at Fort Verde between December 1874 and May 1878 and was given the nickname Mickey Free.